RLewis11769/holberton-system_engineering-devops/0x0B-ssh/README.md

 - Bash script that creates RSA key pair
     - Private key: holberton
     - Number of bits: 4096
-    - Passphrase: betty
+    - Password: betty

 ### 2-ssh_config
 - Configured SSH configuration file without password
     - Private key: ~/.ssh/holberton
-    - Refuse authentification using password
+    - No password required
+    - Can change hosts/servers and still use

 ### 3 (no file, just in server)
 - SSH public key entered into server

+## Advanced

+### 100-puppet_ssh_config.pp
+- Use Puppet to run configure SSH without password
+    - Same setup as 2-ssh_config

 ## Learning Objectives
 - What is a server